Special Education Teachers

 I am originally from Davenport, Iowa but have lived in Denver for 15 years.
 I have been working as a special education teacher in Denver Public Schools for seven years and love teaching supporting students and their families.
 I received my Bachelor's degree from Colorado Christian University in 2004 and went to work in the non-profit sector for five years before going back to school to get my Master's degree in Curriculum and Instruction from the University of Denver.
 I received my teaching license and special education credentials through the Denver Teacher Residency and DU.
 When I am not teaching, I love hiking, camping, or fishing in the mountains with my Great Pyrenees, Baxter.
 I love the mission and vision of the Denver Green School and am thrilled to be a part of this amazing staff and community.

-I am thrilled to be entering my second year at Denver Green School as a teacher in the Autism Center Program.
+I am thrilled to be entering into my third year as a teacher at the Denver Green School.
 I grew up in Michigan and attended Albion College where I obtained my BA in Speech Communications.
 I then attended Rutgers School of Law - Camden where I earned my JD and continued to practice law in Philadelphia and New Jersey.
 After spending time volunteer teaching throughout law school and in my legal career I decided to pursue my passion to become a special education teacher and moved to Colorado where I earned my MAT in Special Education from Metropolitan State.
 While my path to become a teacher may seem unorthodox it has made me a strong advocate and passionate teacher for my students.
 Outside of school I am an avid yogi, hiker and traveler.

 Lana Von Tersch, Gifted and Talented